That3Percent/tree-buf/README.md

 In this test, Tree-Buf is over **10 times as fast** as GeoJson, while producing a file that is **2/7th the size**.

 There is another entry for "Tree-Buf 1m".
 Here, compile-time options have been specified that allow Tree-Buf to use a lossy float compression technique.
-Code: `tree_buf::write_with_options(data, &encode_options! { options::LossyFloatTolerance(-12) })`.
+Code: `tree_buf::encode_with_options(data, &encode_options! { options::LossyFloatTolerance(-12) })`.
 12 binary points of precision is better than 1 meter accuracy for latitude longitude points.
 This results in a file size that is just **1/10th the size** of GeoJson, while being even faster to encode + decode.

 Another thing we can try is to selectively load some portion of the data using a modified schema.
 If we instruct Tree-Buf to only load the names and other attributes of the countries from the file without loading their geometries this takes 240µs - more than **1,500 times as fast** as loading the data as GeoJson because Tree-Buf does not need to parse fields that do not need to be loaded, whereas Json needs to parse this data in order to skip over it.